adventuremomblog

 Where are the Mardi Gras Parades in Lafayette, LA?

-You’ll find Mardi Gras parades in downtown Lafayette and in the surrounding area during the Mardi Gras season.
+You’ll find Mardi Gras parades in downtown Lafayette and the surrounding areas during Mardi Gras season.

 You can find the full list of parades and the parade routes by the Greater Southwest Louisiana Mardi Gras Association here.